M. S. Ramaiah: Journalism

 Being a multi-faceted personality with a political opinion, Ramaiah developed a deep interest in journalism.
 In 1956, he acquired Thainadu, then the oldest Kannada daily in Mysore State, and not only led for it to thrive, but he also started Gokula, a Kannada weekly, and Kailasa, a monthly.
 These became a herald of a neo-tri-colour nationalist era and are considered as model publications even today.

 Humanitarian and philanthropic initiatives

-The setting up of M. S. Ramaiah Charities Trust led to the assistance of impecunious and meritorious students to pursue a bright career.
-This trust provides a scholarship of around 25 lakhs to exemplary and backward class students annually.
+The setting up of M. S. Ramaiah Charities Trust was designed with the goal of assisting those of marginalized backgrounds in India.
+Through that end, the trust provides a scholarship of around 25 lakhs to exemplary and backward class students annually.
 It also supports scholarships for candidates appearing for civil service exams such as the IAS and IPS.

 Realising the importance of development in any society, Ramaiah was responsible for the construction of housing facilities for poor and middle-class families to live at reasonable and affordable prices.
 Earlier a suburb, the locality has now turned into a modern downtown of a quarter million population.

 Being the Chairman of the Reception Committee, he organised the Kannada Sahithya Sammelana at Kaiwara in 1990.
 This hosted the perfect suburban setting for the neoteric and literary minds of Kannada literature to convene.